mattn/algia/README.md

-   reply, r      reply to the note repost, b     repost the note like, l       like the note help, h       Shows a list of commands or help for one command
+   reply, r      reply to the note repost, b     repost the note like, l       like the note delete, d     delete the note help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   -a value    profile name
+   -V          verbose (default: false)
    --help, -h  show help
 ```

 ## Installation

+Download binary from Release page.

+Or install with go install command.
 ```
 go install github.com/mattn/algia@latest
 ```